 Concepts of pathophysiology are continued in this course, with an emphasis on selected disorders of the human system.
 Relationships between normal physiologic function, pathogenesis and pathology are discussed.
 The course includes clinical correlations of disease states with physical and laboratory findings.

 Prerequisites: Take BMS 515.
+Offered: As needed

 BMS 517.
 Human Embryology.